 Where a member of staff becomes aware of private fostering arrangements, they are aware that they need to notify the Designated Safeguarding Lead.
 The Designated Safeguarding Lead will then speak to the family of the child involved to check that they are aware of their duty to inform Cheshire East.
 The school would also inform Cheshire East of the private fostering arrangements.

-17.0 Children Missing out on Education and Missing from Education
+17.0 Children who are absent from education

 Under Section 175 of the Education Act 2002 we have a duty to investigate any unexplained absences especially as a child going missing from education is a potential indicator of abuse or neglect.

-At Vine Tree we follow Cheshire East’s procedures for dealing with children that go missing from lessons and/or school.
-All staff are aware that children going missing, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.
+At Vine Tree we follow Cheshire East’s procedures for dealing with children that are absent or who go missing from lessons and/or school.
+All staff are aware that children going missing, particularly repeatedly or prolonged, can act as a vital warning sign of a range of safeguarding possibilities.
 This may include abuse and neglect, which may include sexual abuse or exploitation and child criminal exploitation.
 It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.
+We will refer to: Working together to improve school attendance - GOV.UK (www.gov.uk)

 We also ensure that we are rigorous in our attendance procedures; these are outlined in our attendance policy.
 Where a child’s destination is unknown when they have left our school, we ensure we carry out all necessary checks and refer them as Children Missing Education (CME), using the appropriate notification form on the Cheshire East website, so that they can be followed up on.
 Staff are aware of the trafficking of children and the importance of rigour around our attendance procedures to reduce this as a threat to our children’s safety.

 18.0 Children who need a social worker (Child in Need and Child Protection Plans)